yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-alerts-health-check.md

 showAsideToc: true
 ---

 Yugabyte Platform can check universes for issues that may affect deployment.
-Should problems arise, Yugabyte Platform can automatically send email alerts.
+Should problems arise, Yugabyte Platform can automatically issue alert notifications.

 You can access Yugabyte Platform health monitor and configure alerts by navigating to **Admin > Alert Configurations**, as per the following illustration: